About Us

 Outreach

 The Outreach Series consolidates the Ulster Youth Orchestra’s position within the Northern Irish youth arts infrastructure by increasing the regional visibility of its work and encouraging young musicians to continue to develop their musical skills.
-The UYO Outreach Series strengthens links with the regional Education Authority Music Services and schools.
+The UYO Outreach Series strengthens links with the EA Music Service and schools.

 The UYO is a youth music provider which delivers high quality projects and offers professional development and training opportunities for teachers and tutors.
 Consequently, we find that our Outreach Series projects have invariably an added dimension.
 Our guest artists are always highly-esteemed experts with huge professional experience, gifted teachers and exceptionally talented exponents of their chosen instruments.
 While our Outreach Series programmes are directed specifically to young people, we find that many local teachers attend and benefit from the shared experience and the opportunity to learn from musicians of this calibre.